JDBDT/jdbdt/src/site/markdown/Tutorial.md

     	theDB.getConnection().setAutoCommit(false);

-#### Final tear-down <a name="TheTestCode.SetupAndTeardown.Final"></a>
+#### Test teardown <a name="TheTestCode.SetupAndTeardown.Final"></a>

 The `globalTeardown` method of `UserDAOTest`, annotated with JUnit's `@AfterClass` annotation, is executed after all tests are done.
-Its purpose is to leave the test database in a clean state and freeing up resources.
+Its purpose is to leave the test database in a clean state and freeing up any resources.

     @AfterClass
     public static void globalTeardown() {